E-mail Address

 • 40% carbohydrates preferably in the form of fruits and vegetables instead of grains

-Eating lots of fruits and vegetables help to get more antioxidants which will help fight inflammation caused by free radicals.
-Unmanaged free radicals are like rust occurring in your body and can lead to many diseases including cancer.
-It would also be beneficial to boost your immune system with some super supplements as well.
+Eating fruits and vegetables help to get more antioxidants which will help fight inflammation caused by free radicals.
+Unmanaged free radicals are like rust occurring in your body and can lead to premature aging and many diseases including cancer.

 • MSG or monosodium glutamate

-• Trans Fat, Hydrogentated or Partially Hydrogenated Oil
+• Trans Fat, Hydrogenated or Partially Hydrogenated Oil

 • Genetically Modified Foods (GMO)